shiyis/nlpwme/modules/1a-nn.md

 However, it's also brought to attention that according to discussion, RTT requires qualification, meaning it needs context to be thoroughly discussed.
 Put simply, the mind could postulate an infinite amount of thoughts, but the important ones are qualified or vetted through propositional attitudes that are able to have an effect.
 Or intentional causation could only come about where there's an explicit representation.

 @@colbox-blue
 In a nutshell, to discuss in more seriousness, it's important to distinguish sharply between mental representations and rules governing the manipulation of mental representations.
 Similarly applicable to deductive reasoning where we often follow rules of deductive inference without explicitly representing the rules.
-Or we often as native speakers of a language often follow its inherent syntax without explicitly stating the rules that govern it.
+Or we often as native speakers of a language follow its inherent syntax without explicitly stating the rules that govern it.
 @@

 ### How Are Above Premises Important To Our Discussions of Current Natural Language Processing Research?

 Natural languages are compositional meaning that complex sentences are formed through simple linguistic expressions.
 In the same light, a mental language could be compositional and consist of symbols amenable to semantic analysis.
 This would be introduced as the COMP or _The Compositionality of Mental Processes_.

-LOT claims that mental states typically have constiuent structure.
+LOT claims that mental states typically have constiuent structures.
 That said, the mental state of intending something bears weight and complexity on its own not including their propositional objects or mental representations.
 Combined together the RTT + COMP builds the foundation for LOTH.

 Ancient LOT proponents used syllogism and propositional logic to analyze the semantics of _Mentalese_.
 Current researchers instead use predicate calculus, which was established in the late 18th century and optimized in the 30s.
 The premise was that,